 Also similar to Eli Manning, the best Ben Roethlisberger rookie cards come courtesy of SP Authentic, Ultimate Collection and Contenders.
 SP Authentic prevails thanks to the on-card signature and patch.

-Although their are several choices for the top Larry Fitzgerald rookie card, hobby-favorite Contenders takes the crown based on a very low announced print run.
-Contenders and short prints go hand-in-hand, but with just 50 reported copies, nothing else on the list comes close to matching the print run of this rare Fitzgerald rookie card.
+Although there are several choices for the top Larry Fitzgerald rookie card, hobby-favorite Contenders takes the crown based on a very low announced print run.
+Contenders and short prints go hand-in-hand, but with just 50 reported copies, nothing else on the list comes close to matching the print run of this rare Larry Fitzgerald rookie card.

-After a good career in San Diego was derailed by injury, Brees was sent packing.
+After a good career in San Diego was derailed by injury, Drew Brees was sent packing.
 He was reborn in New Orleans, leading the Saints to their first Super Bowl win and setting a ton of NFL records along the way.
-Rumors have begun to grow that his time in New Orleans is coming to a close, but Brees has already put his name on the short list for Canton.
+Rumors have begun to grow that his time in New Orleans is coming to a close, but Brees has already put his name on the shortlist for Canton.